Exorust/LLM-Cookbook/README.md

 - How do I train on multiple GPUs?
 - How do I build Agents?
 - How to does my LLM interact with SQL?
-- How do I build a Chatbot?
 - How does my question and answer LLM show sources to data?
 - How do I make my models smaller to run on cheaper hardware?
 (Quantization)
 - How do I merge models to improve performance?
 - How do I build a mixture of experts?
 - How do I reduce the size of models?
+- How do I build an ocr pdf analyser?

 ## Dataset
 - Can I generate synthetic Data with GPT?
     - How did Alpaca do it?
-- How do I re-align my model to How can I apply rlhf with public datasets?

 ## Deployment
 - How do we convert a model to a REST API for consumption?